Selami Şahin

-Selami Sahin (born 1948) is a Turkish musician, singer, and songwriter.
+Selami Sahin (born 15 August 1948) is a Turkish musician, singer, and songwriter.

 Life and career

 Şahin's works have been performed in different languages by artists from European and Middle Eastern countries.
-He was born to a mother of Egyptian Arab descent settled in Hatay and a Turkish father.
-He knows not only Turkish but also Arabic as mother tongues.
-Owing to his mother, he speaks in Arabic of Egyptian accent first.
-Since Arabic is his mother tongue, he has also participated in joint projects with many famous figures such as Ghada Ragab and Enrico Macias.
+He was born to a mother of Egyptian descent settled in Hatay and a Turkish father.
+He knows not only Turkish but also Egyptian Arabic as mother tongues.
+Owing to his mother, he speaks in Egyptian Arabic.
+Since Egyptian Arabic is his mother tongue, he has also participated in joint projects with many famous figures such as Ghada Ragab and Enrico Macias.
 As a commentator, composer and songwriter, he continued his musical life and later he started art directing and vocal coaching.

 In 1980 he founded the music production company Lider Müzik.